hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ## Overview

 These guidelines provide detailed steps for integrating the Order Management System (OMS) with Marketing Automation Platforms to enable the automated delivery of 'Ready to Pickup' email notifications to customers.
-These notifications are triggered when store staff packs the ordered items in a shipment and mark them as ready for pickup using  HotWax Commerce's BOPIS fulfillment app or Fulfillment APIs.
+These notifications are triggered when store staff packs the ordered items in a shipment and indicate their readiness for pickup using HotWax Commerce's BOPIS fulfillment app or Fulfillment APIs.

 ### Step 1: Mark shipment-Ready for Pickup

-When store staff pack the order items and mark them as ready for pickup, the `quickShipEntireShipGroup` API converts order items into a shipment and marks them packed in the OMS.
+When store staff pack the order items and indicate their readiness for pickup, the `quickShipEntireShipGroup` API converts order items into a shipment and marks them packed in the OMS

 #### Sample API Request